yochaigal/cairn/wip/2e/setting.md

 ## Details
 - Each dot on the map is one **Detail**. **Details** act as [**Points**](/wip/2e/wilderness-exploration/#points) according to the [**Wilderness Exploration**](/wip/2e/wilderness-exploration) rules.
 Keep in mind how many **Watches** it might take to travel to each **Detail**.
 - The **Heart** of a **Province** is always a settlement.
-It isn't necessarily the largest or most important place people live, but it does always have a significant history.
+It isn't necessarily the largest or most important place in the setting, but it should always have a significant history.
 - Assume there are small villages scattered around larger settlements.
 These do not need to be represented by dots or **Details**!

 ### Adding Details